SenseLogic/GLIMPSE/README.md

 *   `![[http://path/to/video.ext|title]]`
 *   `![[https://path/to/video.ext|title]]`

-The following file extensions are supported :
-*   .gif
-*   .jpg
-*   .png
-*   .webp
-*   .mp4
-*   .webm
+Their default minimum and maximum sizes can be defined in the settings.

-The width or height can be appended to the link title :
+Their individual width or height can also be defined through the link title :

 *   `![title¨50%](path/to/image.ext)`
 *   `![title¨16rem](http://path/to/image.ext)`